HomeTriviaMusic StarsDuke Ellington

 7.

-Duke Ellington's band was the first jazz group to play at Carnegie Hall in 1943.
+Duke Ellington's band was the first jazz group to perform at Carnegie Hall.

 Click to reveal answer ›